meta How Elle and Jamie St. Pierre Balance Olympic Dreams and Dairy Farming at Pleasant Valley Farms | The Bullvine

 Summary:

-Vermont dairy farmer and elite athlete Ellie Purrier St. Pierre has qualified for the second time on Team USA’s 5000m and 1500m events in Paris.
-Ellie and her husband Jamie St. Pierre, who started Pleasant Valley Farms in Berkshire, Vermont, have been working on the farm since their parents’ cattle sales in 2020.
+Vermont dairy farmer and elite athlete Elle Purrier St. Pierre has qualified for the second time on Team USA’s 5000m and 1500m events in Paris.
+Elle and her husband Jamie St. Pierre, who started Pleasant Valley Farms in Berkshire, Vermont, have been working on the farm since their parents’ cattle sales in 2020.
 The farm covers 10,000 acres and milks over 3000 cows, providing employment opportunities and contributing to the larger agricultural scene.
 They emphasize efficiency and ongoing development, focusing on maximizing output per cow and stall.
 They have implemented innovative employee retention strategies, such as competitive pay scales and whole house packages, to help staff find and maintain homes in rural communities.

 Learn more: